 A formal review can be of either technical review or non-technical review.
-Although the technical review is a type of formal review but it is not as formal as inspection meeting.
-A technical review refers to a session in which main focus of discussion is technical stuff used in the software development.
+Although the technical review is a type of formal review, it is not as formal as the inspection meeting.
+A technical review refers to a session in which the main focus of discussion is technical stuff used in software development.
 This technical stuff can be a design document, code section, technical architectural document.

-Technical review is generally held for identifying the area of improvement at the technical level of a software.
+Technical review is generally held for identifying the area of improvement at the technical level of software.
 A trained moderator or a technical expert is the leader of the technical review.
-All technical experts such as technical architect, technical lead, designers and senior developers are different participants of a technical review.
-Main objectives of a technical review are to verify that:
+All technical experts such as technical architects, technical leads, designers, and senior developers are different participants of a technical review.
+The main objectives of a technical review are to verify that:

-- All experts are aware of same information or not.
+- All experts are aware of the same information or not.